Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 We know that being part of your inbox is a privilege - and we treat it that way.

-That belief led us to define what we call the Player Pact: a set of principles that guide how we interact with players inside messaging threads.
+That belief led us to define what we call the User Pact: a set of principles that guide how we interact with users inside messaging threads.
 These aren’t marketing slogans.
-They’re operational constraints, chosen deliberately and designed to protect the long-term relationship between Jest and our players.
+They’re operational constraints, chosen deliberately and designed to protect the long-term relationship between Jest and our users.

 We do not initiate messaging threads.
-If a player doesn’t text us first, we don’t text them — period.
+If a user doesn’t text us first, we don’t text them — period.

 In a world where every brand is fighting for notifications and attention, we chose the opposite approach.
 Messaging is intimate; it lives alongside conversations with friends, family, and partners.
 That proximity demands restraint.
 We only show up when invited.